 Internships are a great way to get your foot in the door and allow you to work with professionals while increasing your portfolio.
 When you consult your local career placement office, you may want to consider an internship position.
 Although they are oftentimes unpaid positions, they will bring you highly appreciated and useful working experience.

 5. Consider Additional Income Sources

-If you’d like help with your job search, we offer job search guidance coaching where we can help you with your job search direction, finding useful employment during your job search, and help you discover the most successful job search methods to land you a job quicker.
+If you’d like help with your job search, we offer job search guidance coaching to help you with your job search direction, find useful employment during your job search, and help you discover the most successful job search methods to land you a job quicker.